-- The originally executed copy of this Certification will be maintained at the Sponsor's offices and will be made available for inspection upon request. - The registrant is a trust and Mr. Woods is signing in his capacity as Principal Financial and Accounting Officer of World Gold Trust Services, LLC, the Sponsor of the registrant.
+- The originally executed copy of this Certification will be maintained at the Sponsor's offices and will be made available for inspection upon request. - The registrant is a trust and Ms. Krichman is signing in her capacity as Principal Financial and Accounting Officer of World Gold Trust Services, LLC, the Sponsor of the registrant.